Qiskit/qiskit/README.md

 The Quantum Information Software Kit (**QISKit** for short) is a software development kit (SDK) for working with [OpenQASM](https://github.com/QISKit/qiskit-openqasm) and the [IBM Q experience (QX)](https://quantumexperience.ng.bluemix.net/).

-Use **QISKit** to create quantum computing programs, compile them, and execute them on one of several backends (online Real Quantum Processors, online Simulators, and local Simulators).
+Use **QISKit** to create quantum computing programs, compile them, and execute them on one of several backends (online Real quantum processors, online simulators, and local simulators).
 For the online backends, QISKit uses our [python API client](https://github.com/QISKit/qiskit-api-py) to connect to the IBM Q experience.

 **We use GitHub issues for tracking requests and bugs.
 Please see the** [IBM Q experience community](https://quantumexperience.ng.bluemix.net/qx/community) **for questions and discussion.** **If you'd like to contribute to QISKit, please take a look at our** [contribution guidelines](CONTRIBUTING.rst).